logo

 Overview

 The Alchemist, first published in 1988, is a novel by Brazilian writer Paulo Coelho and translated by Alan R. Clarke.
 It tells the story of Santiago, a shepherd from Andalusia who dreams of a treasure buried beside the pyramids in Egypt.
-Heavy with allegory and including many fantastical and magical elements, the novel delivers a strong message of powerful life lessons and encourages the characters (and the reader) to fulfill their own Personal Legend.
+Heavy with allegory and including many magical elements, the novel has been described as adventure, fantasy, magical realism, and philosophical fiction as it encourages the characters (and the reader) to fulfill their Personal Legends.

 The next day, Santiago returns.
 He has sold most of his flock and gives Melchizedek the rest.
 Melchizedek says that the treasure is in Egypt and that Santiago should follow the omens.
 When Melchizedek removes two supposedly magical stones named Urim and Thummim from a shiny breastplate, Santiago believes that Melchizedek might be a king.
 Melchizedek implores Santiago to follow his Personal Legend and blesses him.